theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 ## How 🤯 - how does it affect my work?

-Setup incremental builds will enables `TypeScript` to save information of the previous compilation to calculates the least-costly way to build the next one.
+Setup incremental builds will enable `TypeScript` to save information of the previous compilation and to calculate the least-costly way to build the next one.

-It does it in a generated `.tsbuildinfo` file, which not affects the dist-code, and is described in details below.
+It does it in a generated `.tsbuildinfo` file, which doesn't affects the dist-code, and is described in details below.

 Rather than that nothing.